 Houston offers every possible opportunity for enjoyment of the arts, entertainment, sports and recreation.
 The city offers major league sports, outstanding shopping areas, and several special attractions such as the Johnson Space Center, Moody Gardens, Toyota Center, NRG Stadium, Minute Maid Park, Kemah Boardwalk, The Strand in Galveston and the beaches of the Texas Gulf Coast.
-Houston is known for all types of food from BBQ to seafood and everything in between.
-The restaurants in Houston are unique and a fun way to get away from the daily routines.
+Be sure to check out the Houston Livestock Show and Rodeo in March for local cuisine, carnival rides, rodeo, and concerts.
+Additionally, Houston has a thriving diverse food scene.
+The restaurants in Houston are unique and a fun way to get away from the daily routine.

 Application Deadline and Requirements:

 - Email the residency program director and attach CV prior to submitting an application.
 The deadline for making contact is one week after the end of the ASHP Midyear Clinical meeting.

 - Applications must be submitted via the PhORCAS system™.